 The Bass announces Hernan Bas: The Conceptualists, on-view beginning December 4, 2023 and through May 5, 2024, an exhibition of paintings that explore conceptual art as a permissive realm for creative behavior and an inviting space for queerness.

-Hernan Bas: The Conceptualists will feature 35 paintings, many never previously exhibited at museums, including the artist’s largest canvas to date measuring some 9 by 21 feet.
+Hernan Bas: The Conceptualists will feature over thirty paintings, many never previously exhibited at museums, including the artist’s largest canvas to date measuring some 9 by 21 feet.

 In his paintings, drawings and installations, Miami-based artist Hernan Bas (b.
 1978) creates intricately detailed scenes that invite viewers to decipher an astounding number of visual references.
 His works often involve a single male or group of male figures caught in moments of stasis, in apparent introspection or still repose.
 All other action surrounding the character is seemingly suspended for the artist’s and viewers’ thoughtful study.

 Mining literary sources, like the aesthetic decadence and queer eroticism of such nineteenth-century writers as Oscar Wilde and Joris-Karl Huysman, Bas incorporates visual cues into a range of narratives.
 From poetry, religion, mythology and literature to the histories of gay struggle, youth culture, news media and television, Bas’s detailed vignettes symbolically reference the peculiarities of cultural identities.